The former Liberian president was convicted of war crimes

 Prosecutors accused Taylor of financing and giving orders to rebels in Sierra Leone’s civil war that ultimately left 50,000 dead or missing.
 His support for the rebels fueled the bloody war, prosecutors said.

-Prosecutors, however, failed to prove that he had direct command over the rebels who committed the atrocities.
+Prosecutors, however, failed to prove that Taylor had direct command over the rebels who committed the atrocities, said Justice Richard Lussick of the Special Court for Sierra Leone.

-There is no death penalty in international criminal law, and he would serve out any sentence in a British prison.
+There is no death penalty in international criminal law, and Taylor would serve out any sentence in a British prison.

-His trial was at the special court for Sierra Leone in The Hague, Netherlands.
+That culminated in his trial, which began in 2007 at the special court for Sierra Leone in The Hague, Netherlands.
 U.N. officials and the Sierra Leone government jointly set up the tribunal to try those who played the biggest role in the atrocities.
-The court was moved from Sierra Leone, where emotions about the civil war still run high.

 Taylor becomes the first former head of state since Adm.
 Karl Doenitz, who became president of Germany briefly after Adolf Hitler’s suicide, to be convicted of war crimes or crimes against humanity by an international tribunal.